jbcodeforce/shift_left_utils/docs/contributing.md

-# Contributing to this repository
+# Contribute to this repository

 This chapter addresses how to support the development of this open source project.